maria-lagerholm/chatbot_ai/README.md

 `chatbot_ai` is deployed on **Streamlit Community Cloud**.

 ## 🔗 Access the Web App
 The application is accessible online.
-Visit [chatbot-web.streamlit.app](https://chatbot-web.streamlit.app/) to interact with `chatbot_ai`.
+Visit [chatbot-web.streamlit.app](https://chatbotai-jbllqb5zwnzapp4fw3f7qg.streamlit.app/) to interact with the ChatBot.

 ## 🚀 Quick Start
 1. Clone the repository